Eluinhost/TeamspeakAuth/docs/CONFIGURATION.md

     #  Ignore everything below here unless you know what you are doing, things WILL break otherwise #

-If you editthe file manually either run `grunt clean:container` or delete the folder /cache/container to update the settings
+If you edit the file manually, either run `grunt clean:container` or delete the folder /cache/container to update the settings (the auth server will require a restart)